2019 Oak Tree Grand Prix: Entries

-On August 14th, 2019, the entry list for the event was released, featuring 22 cars.
-8 cars were entered in GTLM, and 14 in GTD.
-Scott Hargrove returned to Pfaff Motorsports after Dennis Olsen and Matt Campbell filled in the previous two rounds.
+A total of 21 cars took part in the event split across two classes.
+8 cars were entered in GTLM, and 13 in GTD.
+In GTD, Scott Hargrove returned to Pfaff Motorsports after Dennis Olsen and Matt Campbell filled in the previous two rounds.
 Due to a scheduling conflict for Christina Nielsen, who was at Suzuka International Racing Course for the Suzuka 10 Hours, was replaced by Alice Powell.
 Starworks Motorsport withdrew from the event following continued performance issues with its Audi R8 after competing at Road America.
+No changes happened in GTLM.